zhnedyalkow/Discussion-Forum/README.md

 | 1.	   | Valentin  	| Anchev 	 |
 | 2.	   | Zhitomir  	| Oreshenski |
 | 3.	   | Mirela  	| Tsvetkova  |

-## App Description

-myForum is an online discussion site where people can hold conversations in the form of posted messages.
-Depending on the access level of a user, users can be anonymous or have to register with the forum and then subsequently log in in order to post messages.Each posted message can be only deleted from administrator.

 ## Libraries and Tehnologies